125 Basis Points in Four Cuts

 3. You are still on MCLR.
 Even if your loan was taken after 2019, some borrowers may have refinanced to MCLR products at some point.
 Check your loan sanction letter — the benchmark rate should be stated clearly.

 Three-step action checklist: (1) Pull your latest loan statement and check the current interest rate shown.
 (2) If it is above 8%, call your bank and ask why the EBLR reset has not been applied.
-(3) If your loan is on MCLR and your tenure is over 10 years, request a switch to EBLR in writing — the fee is nominal and the saving is substantial.
+(3) If your loan is on MCLR and your tenure is over 10 years, request a switch to EBLR in writing.
+The fee is nominal and the saving is substantial.

 Frequently Asked Questions